DanielThomas/groundhog/README.md

 ## Acknowledgements

 The project's name was inspired by the movie Groundhog Day.
+A _huge_ thank you to Molly Mattis for donating her username to the project.

 The project wouldn't been possible without the hard work of others.
 Notably:

 * Adam Fisk's [LittleProxy](https://github.com/adamfisk/LittleProxy)
 * The [Netty Project](http://netty.io/)